Leasing vs Buying a Car

 When it comes time to purchase your next car here in the D’Iberville, Gulfport, and Hattiesburg areas, you’ll have a couple different financing options to choose from.
-Namely, you can either buy your car or lease it.
+Namely, you can either lease or buy your car.

-So, how does buying compare to leasing, exactly?
+So, how does leasing compare to buying, exactly?
 In this detailed article, the Pat Peck Kia team is going to show you.

 - When you buy a car, you’re paying for its full value, or suggested retail price.
 This is a sizeable sum and is broken up into several months (rather, years) of payments in order to keep things affordable.
 You may also require an auto loan in conjunction with these payments.